bdm1981/serverless-oauth-callback/README.md

     3. Choose "Custom App"
     4. Select "User Authentication (OAuth 2.0)" on the Authentication Method modal
     5. Copy the Client ID (and add it to *.env and access.js)
-    6. Copy the Client Secret (and add it toe *.env)
+    6. Copy the Client Secret (and add it to *.env)
-    7. Provide a valid Redirect URI * (Example: https://serverless-oauth-callback-8527-dev.twil.io/callback_box) *
+    7. Provide a valid Redirect URI * (Example: https://serverless-OAuth-callback-8527-dev.twil.io/callback_box) *
     8. Check the box to provide "Write all files and folders stored in Box"
     9. Save your changes